cassidylaidlaw/cmsc430-scheme-compiler/README.md

 # CMSC430 Scheme compiler

-This is a final project for a compilers class I took at the University of Maryland.
+This is a final project for a compilers class, [CMSC430](http://cs.umd.edu/class/fall2017/cmsc430/), that I took at the University of Maryland.
 It consists of a simple Scheme compiler which supports basic features of the language and compiles to LLVM.
 It is written in Racket and C/C++.

+This documentation is divided into three sections.
+The first, "building and testing," describes how to build the compiler and run the tests.
+The second, "features," describes the built-in types, primitive operations, and runtime exceptions that compiler supports.
+The third, "notes on the final project," has a short write-up about each section of the project.

 ## Building and testing